Undergraduate Program History

 Our graduates have gone on to careers in government in jobs as human resources specialists, legislative assistants, social workers, law enforcement, policy analysts, education administrators, and Peace Corps volunteers.

-In the private sector our graduates have gotten jobs such as a research analysts for a consulting firm, merchandise planning analysts for a specialty retailer and a research assistant for biotechnology company.
+In the private sector, our graduates have gotten jobs such as research analysts for a consulting firm, merchandise planning analysts for a specialty retailer, and research assistant for a biotechnology company.

 - HST 300 Historical Imagination (Intro the Major)